GuillermoCzza/Header-Parser-Microservice-for-fCC/README.md

 Port to use can be edited in .env file, it's 3000 by default.

 Made from freeCodeCamp's boilerplate code for the Request Header Parser Microservice (https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/request-header-parser-microservice).

+(Frontend is unmodified from the one provided by freeCodeCamp for testing)